 Banh cuon is one of the popular specialties that attracts tourists when traveling to Cao Bang.
 Banh cuon here is eaten with bone broth (Photo cut from clip)

-He commented that a serving was quite a lot and the price was only 35,000 VND/bowl.
-He considered this price reasonable, enough to make diners full and satisfied because it was delicious.
+He commented that a portion of food was quite large and the price was only 35,000 VND/bowl.
+He considered this price reasonable, enough to make diners feel full and satisfied because the food was delicious.

 "The first dish was so delicious, I'm really looking forward to the next dishes on today's footour," the Korean guest said excitedly.